 Teacher Name:

 School Name:

 Content area:

 Grade Level(s):

 Certification Period: July 1, 20 to June 30, 20

 SLG Yr.
 1: SLG Yr.
 2: SLG Yr.
 3:

 Student Learning Goal (Yr.
+1):

-1): After completing the worksheets that follow, write a summary in this box of your SLG.
+After completing the worksheet s that follow write a su mmary in this box of your SI G

+Titter completing the worksheet s that follow, write a sa minary in this box or your SE

+Γ.1

 Educator's Signature

 Principal's Signature

+Dates of SLG review

+Changes may be made to you ir SLG with administ i rative approval.

 Student Learning Goal (Yr.
 2):

-After completing the worksheets that follow, write a summary in this box of your SLC Э.
+After completing the worksheets that follow, write a summary in this box of your SLG.

+Educator's Signature

+Principal's Signature

-Educator's Signature Principal's Signature Dates of SLG review Changes may be made to your SLG with administrative approval.
+Dates of SLG review Changes may be made to your SLG with administrative approval.

 Student Learning Goal (Yr.
 3):

-After completing the worksheets that follow, write a summary in this box of your SLC Э.
+After completing the worksheets that follow, write a summary in this box of your SLG.

 Educator's Signature

 Principal's Signature

+Dates of SLG review Changes may be made to your SLG with administrative approval.